-An author must know where the story is going but not necessarily how the characters will develop and what happens within the plot.
-A writer must have freedom for those "light bulb" moments, those wonderful flashes of insight and inspiration to work out how to get to the ending.
+An author must know where the story is going but not necessarily how the characters or the plot will develop.
+A writer needs freedom for those "light bulb" moments and inspiration to work out how to get to the ending.

 When editing I already know the ending.
-Editing involves a hypercritical view of the work, identifying what needs to go, what needs enhancing, where the author trips himself up with repetition, when her grammar and punctuation is off kilter.
-Dicing up someone else's baby can be tricky, therefore careful handling is required and encouraging the author to see their work in a different way.
+Editing involves a hypercritical view of the work, identifying what needs to go, what needs enhancing, where the author trips up with repetition or when grammar and punctuation is off kilter.
+Dicing up someone else's baby can be tricky, but editing is about encouraging the author to see their work in a different way.